Washington State Route 125: Route description

 SR 125 begins at the Oregon–Washington state border as an extension of Oregon Route 11, which continues south to Milton-Freewater and a junction with Interstate 84 in Pendleton.
 The four-lane divided highway carrying SR 125 follows the Walla Walla River downstream as it travels north through a collection of wineries in a flat section of rural Walla Walla County.
 After intersecting the Old Milton Highway, SR 125 veers northeast into suburban College Place and passes Fort Walla Walla Park as it follows Stone Creek through residential neighborhoods.
 The highway loses its raised concrete median after entering the city of Walla Walla and intersecting Plaza Way near the Walla Walla County Fairgrounds.
 SR 125 then turns north onto 9th Avenue and crosses over a railroad carrying a branch of the Union Pacific Railroad.

 The highway passes through a commercial district west of downtown Walla Walla on 9th Avenue and crosses over Mill Creek before turning west onto Pine Street.
 SR 125 travels parallel to U.S. Route 12 (US 12) on Pine Street for four blocks, crossing under a railroad viaduct in the process, before turning north onto 13th Avenue and passing under US 12.
 Pine Street continues west as a spur route that connects directly to US 12 at an interchange with Myra Road.
 SR 125 continues north through an industrial area with several railroad crossings and warehouses to the Washington State Penitentiary.
 The two-lane highway serves the main entrance of the penitentiary and travels along its eastern and northern boundary before leaving Walla Walla city limits.

 SR 125 begins its ascent from the Walla Walla Valley into the hilly Palouse near Valley Grove and begins following the Columbia Walla Walla Railroad, a shortline railroad connecting Walla Walla to Dayton.
 The highway and railroad travel northwest along the floor of Spring Valley, making several turns as they pass through the rural communities of Hadley, Berryman, and Ennis.
 SR 125 then turns northeast near Dry Creek and descends from the hills to reach a bridge crossing the Touchet River.
 The highway terminates beyond the bridge at a junction with SR 124, located west of Prescott.

 SR 125 is maintained by the Washington State Department of Transportation (WSDOT).
 The Oregon–Walla Walla section of the highway is designated as a Highway of Statewide Significance and as part of the National Highway System.
-WSDOT conducts an annual survey of average traffic volume on the state highway system that is measured in terms of average annual daily traffic.
+WSDOT conducts an annual survey of average traffic volume on the state highway system that is measured in terms of annual average daily traffic.
 Daily traffic volumes on SR 125 range from a minimum of 430 vehicles near its northern terminus in Prescott to a maximum of 21,000 vehicles near Fort Walla Walla Park.